 We are currently seeking a full-time or on-call/part-time cook to join our food services team.
 Position will work with our dietitian and food services staff to prepare and serve a variety of nutritious and diverse meals, meeting the needs of both Youth and Adult Residential clients.
 The cook will also oversee clients in completion of their kitchen duties, ensuring they are completed in a manner consistent with their treatment needs.
 Experience with large batch, institutional cooking (up to 100 clients) preferred.
 The two shifts are: 10:30 AM – 7:00 PM & 5:00 AM – 1:30 PM.
 A current food handler’s card and driver’s license are required.
 We encourage applications from those in recovery, but we require 2+ years of continuous sobriety.

-We are currently seeking on-call Detoxification Technicians.
+We are currently seeking full-time and on-call Detoxification Technicians.
 The Detox Technician (DT) performs all duties relevant to providing direct care for individuals receiving detoxification and treatment services within the guidelines of De Paul Treatment Center’s mission and policies & procedures.
 These duties include, but are not limited to: Multi-disciplinary collaboration regarding patient care, track potential detoxification clients and ensures consistent, quick screening and documentation; perform thorough searches of clients’ rooms and belongings and inventories belongings accurately, provide direct care for all clients to include monitoring for behavioral needs/changes, medical symptoms and/or compliance with the treatment plan, assist RN with medication and the medical needs of clients, monitoring UAs and breathalyzer testing, keep client rooms and the work environment sanitized and free of garbage, used food and potentially hazardous waste, ensure clients have clean clothing and bedding, provide clients with access to fluids, snacks and meals, assist with inventory, routine maintenance and storage of medical supplies and equipment.
 The DT works under the direct supervision of the Charge Nurse of Medical services and as a direct support to the nursing team.
 The work environment is fast-paced and high volume.
 The detoxification program is operated 24/7, therefore, shift assignments may include days, evening, nights, weekends and holidays.
-The current full-time shift is Friday-Sunday 7:00 AM to 7:30 PM.
+The current full-time shift is Friday-Sunday 7:00 PM to 7:30 AM.

 Pay is as follows: $13 / hour + shift differential for swing and graveyard shifts; $14.50 / hour with CNA or CMA certification + shift differential for swing and graveyard shifts.
 We encourage applications from those in recovery, but we require 2+ years of continuous sobriety.